-It’s still bound to happen from time to time.
+It's still bound to happen from time to time.
 Grandma might send you birthday money.
-Your neighbor could buy some of your kid’s fundraiser candy.
+Your neighbor could buy some of your kid's fundraiser candy.
 Or maybe you own a rental property and take in rent each month.
-In a world where apps, online bill pay and electronic transfers rule, you can still receive a hardcopy check.
+In a world where mobile banking apps, online bill pay and electronic transfers rule, you can still receive a hardcopy check.
 You might be wondering, “where do I sign a check?”
 Sadly, digital technology and online banking have pushed the art of check writing to the side, but you still need to know your way around a paper check.

-It’s important to know how to property endorse a check and deposit it into your checking account quickly.
+It's important to know how to properly endorse a check and deposit it into your checking account quickly.
 The process of endorsing a check is pretty straightforward, but you need to ensure it is done correctly to avoid delays.
 How do you endorse a check?
 Everything you need to know is explained below.

 Before You Endorse a Check